Rashycoder/alx-low_level_programming/0x02-functions_nested_loops/README.md

 function in file number 5 returns the sign of a number file 6 contains a function that computes the absolute value of an integer file 7 contains a function that prints the last digit of a number.
+ File 8 contains a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.